 The practice had an infection control policy which was reviewed annually.
-There was lead for infection control.
-We saw from the staff training records that all staff had received training in infection control.
+There was a lead for infection control.
+We saw from the staff training records all staff had received training in infection control.

-The practice had a dedicated decontamination room that was set out according to the Department of Health's guidance, Health Technical Memorandum 01- 05 (HTM 01- 05), decontamination in primary care dental practices.
-All clinical staff were aware of the work flow in the decontamination room from the 'dirty' to the 'clean' areas.
-There were two separate sinks for decontamination of dental instruments.
+The practice had a dedicated decontamination room that was set out according to the Department of Health's guidance, Health Technical Memorandum 01- 05 (HTM 01-05), decontamination in primary care dental practices.
+All clinical staff were aware of the work flow in the decontamination rooms from the 'dirty' to the 'clean' room.
+There were separate sinks for decontamination of dental instruments.
 The procedure for cleaning, disinfecting and sterilising the instruments was clearly displayed to guide staff.
-Staff told us that they wore appropriate personal protective equipment including heavy duty disposable gloves when working in the decontamination room and when treating patients and this included disposable gloves, aprons and protective eye wear.
+Staff told us they wore appropriate personal protective equipment including heavy duty disposable gloves when working in the decontamination rooms and when treating patients and this included disposable gloves, aprons and protective eye wear.

 We found that instruments were being cleaned and sterilised in line with published guidance (HTM01-05).
-A dental nurse we spoke with spoke knowledgeably about the decontamination process and demonstrated that they followed the correct procedures.
-For example, instruments were examined under illuminated magnification and sterilised in an autoclave.
+A dental nurse told us about the decontamination process and demonstrated they followed the correct procedures.
+For example, instruments were examined under illuminated magnification following manual cleaning and sterilised in an autoclave.
 Sterilised instruments were correctly packaged, sealed, stored and dated with an expiry date.
 For safety, instruments were transported between the surgeries and the decontamination room in lidded boxes.
+The instruments were delivered to and collected from purpose built hatches in the surgery wall which helped reduce the likelihood of cross infection.